Maintenance & Operations Systems Upgrades

 Prior to Implementing eWorkOrders

 In 2010 the airport was using a client server application called MP2.
 It was only accessible from their internal network.
 It allowed airport employees to enter work orders, but when techs needed to update the status of a work order or needed to obtain additional information, it required them to find a computer with the client software installed to log into the system.
-Also, it was extremely limiting since it prevented interaction with the tenants that reported problems and who had additional service requests for the maintenance department.
+Also, it was extremely limited since it prevented interaction with the tenants that reported problems and who had additional service requests for the maintenance department.

 Phase 1 – Upgrade of the Maintenance Management System